-Ramp is your best friend no matter what the matchup, so Wild Growth should be kept every time.
-Same goes for Nourish and Twig of the World Tree – while those two are more effective in slow matchups, you still want to keep them vs Aggro.
+Ramp is your best friend no matter what the matchup, so Wild Growth and sometimes Biology Project are the best to have.
 Lesser Jasper Spellstone is another really good card to have early if you can upgrade it.
 A single upgrade clears most early threats like Vicious Fledgling and Hench-Clan Thug.
 Swipe is good to keep, especially against Odd Paladin but even if the 1-damage aoe won’t matter much in the matchup as the 4-damage portion of the spell also clears most early threats like those listed above.

-Spreading Plague is a strong keep against board flood Aggro decks, as the wall of Taunts it provides can buy a lot of time.
+Spreading Plague is a strong keep against aggro as the wall of Taunts it provides can buy a lot of time.
 Malfurion the Pestilent can be good to keep if you have some ramp, but keeping a 7-mana card can be detrimental if you don’t have anything to do before your seventh turn.

 VS Slow Decks

-Mulligan heavily for Wild Growth and Nourish.
+Mulligan heavily for Wild Growth, Biology Project and Nourish.
 There is so much draw in the deck that ramp is all that really matters early.
-If you have a Nourish and Wild Growth already, keeping Arcane Tyrant can be good to establish some early tempo.
-Keeping Twig of the World Tree is also correct even though you might not play it on curve.
+If you have a Nourish and either Wild Growth or Biology Project already, keeping Arcane Tyrant can be good to establish some early tempo.
+Keeping Twig of the World Tree is often correct even though you might not play it on curve.
 The sooner you have it the less likely your opponent is to have drawn their ooze (but you can assume they have one in their deck somewhere) before you can attack with it enough times.

 Malygos Druid Card Substitutions

-Oaken Summons is a very powerful card and depending on how aggressive the meta is then it may be worth it to put the package back in.
+Oaken Summons is a very powerful card and depending on how aggressive the post Boomsday Project meta is than it may be worth it to put the package back in.
 In this case Floop would likely have to go, but there’s been so many “highroll” decks this past year I wouldn’t be surprised if people played both and hoped for the best (although that sounds bad to me).

-This deck has a more reliable Malygos combo, so many players have cut The Lich King from the list.
-He can still be worth including for the alternate win condition or just if you’re missing Alexstrasza.
+This deck has a more reliable Malygos combo, so I cut The Lich King from the list.
+There’s a good chance he’s still worth including.

-Juicy Psychmelon has possibilities if you also add The Lich King.
-Four mana to go grab Malygos and something that can reduce his cost by 7, as well as a massive 8-drop Taunt could be strong.
-That sounds super gimmicky and half the time you’ll draw Alexstrasza instead of Malygos (not to mention that it might be a dead card once you draw your big minions already).
+Juicy Psychmelon has possibilities if you add Dreampetal Florist and maybe The Lich King.
+Four mana to go grab Malygos and something that can reduce his cost by 7 could be strong.
+That sounds super gimmicky and half the time you’ll draw Alexstrasza instead of Malygos.

 If the meta is aggressive enough Wrath might find it’s way back into the deck.
 Two for deal three is pretty good against early aggro minions, and at worst the card is a 2-mana cycle.